yuriarthurf/csvms/.github/CONTRIBUTING.md

   - :arrow_up: `:arrow_up:` when upgrading dependencies
   - :arrow_down: `:arrow_down:` when downgrading dependencies
   - :shirt: `:shirt:` when removing linter warnings

-## Check out the roadmap

-We have some [functionalities in mind](ROADMAP.md) and we have issued them and there is a *milestone* label available on the issue.
-If there is a bug or a feature that is not listed in the **issues** page or there is no one assigned to the issue, feel free to fix/add it!
-Although it's better to discuss it in the issue or create a new issue for it so there is no confilcting code.

 ## Licensing